 10 Beautiful Botanical Gardens in New York!

-New York State is replete with an abundance of stunning botanical gardens and arboretums.
-From the sprawling grounds of the New York Botanical Garden, to the urban oasis of Queens Botanical Garden, these gorgeous havens of lush vegetation invite city-dwellers of all ages to come and explore.
-Here, we take you on a tour of the 10 best botanical gardens and arboretums located in the Empire State.
+New York State is filled with stunning botanical gardens and arboretums.
+From the sprawling grounds of the New York Botanical Garden to the urban oasis of Queens Botanical Garden, these gorgeous havens of lush vegetation invite city-dwellers of all ages to come and explore.
+Take a tour of the 10 best botanical gardens and arboretums in the Empire State.

 Situated at the intersection of culture and nature, Queens Botanical Garden is a lush green oasis within the city.
 It's a place for people to connect with plants, cultures, and the environment, locals and tourists alike flock to this green haven.

 This 52-acre property situated in the borough of Brooklyn offers its visitors a unique combination of both greenhouses and outdoor gardens.
 With over 14,000 types of plants, the garden is a favorite for all to enjoy.

 Located on the Lower East Side of Manhattan, this urban garden is full of native and exotic plants.
 Stop by to admire the many different varieties of trees, plants, and wildflowers.

 This four-acre arboretum is located on the northwest side of the iconic Great Lawn, and features 17 different species of pines and other spectacular sites.
 It's a must-visit if you're in the area and seeking a tranquil escape.

 Take a break from your hectic city life and escape to the peaceful volunteer-run 4.5-acre garden of Narrows Botanical Gardens.
 Here you can admire the spectacular views of the nearby water and revel in the beauty of the native plants and trees.